 Moderation of Assessments

-Please note that all assignments will be moderated according to the faculty of health moderation guidelines.
+Please note that all assignments and exams are subject to moderation.
 A copy of the moderation guidelines can be found on the CANVAS site for this unit.

 Special assessment requirements